michaelshiyu/michaelshiyu.github.io/_posts/2020-01-01-recent_papers_in_ml.md

 Some of the papers were pretty new when I read them and the authors might have published newer versions afterwards.
 Therefore, I include a unique version identifier in the title of each paper, indicating the version of the paper to which my comments correspond to.
-The rationale behind not directly making the hyperlink point to a pdf file (which would solve the aforementioned versioning issue) is to allow the readers of this post to be aware of potential newer versions hosted on arXiv or somewhere else as well as supplementary materials that are separate from the paper (e.g., PMLR puts main text and supplementary materials in two separate places).
+The rationale behind not directly making the hyperlink point to a pdf file (which would solve the aforementioned versioning issue) is to allow the readers of this post to be aware of potential newer versions hosted on arXiv or somewhere else as well as other resources that are separate from the main paper (e.g., PMLR and NIPS Proceedings both put main text and supplementary materials in two separate places).

 <!---
 &nbsp;